PREFACE - THE BEGINNING

 Hylight Electronics was the brainchild of British audio engineer David Reeves.
 He attended technical school in the late 50s, and did apprenticeships at Marconi Electronics and Mullard.

-While working his day job, young Reeves also started working evenings in a small room over Plato Music on Crown Passage in Morden from 1964-1968.
-He fixed things at first, repairing hifi sets and televisions as well.
+While working his day job, young Reeves also started working evenings in a small room over Potter's Music on Crown Passage in Morden from 1964-1968.
+He fixed things at first, repairing hifi sets and televisions as well as musical intrument amplifiers.
 It was during this time that he first conceived the idea to start his own company and invented the Hiwatt name.

 The first series of units that were produced bearing the moniker first appeared from Reeves work bench in 1964 (based on one early example obtained by Plexi Palace).
 These first models used ultralinear taps for the screen grids.
 They were a split-chassis design 50 watt head with the control panel mounted on the top of the cabinet, and a black and gold nameplate that featured small-case, cursive writing spelling out the name "hi-watt".
 The original HIWATTs owed more of their design and look to the VOX and SELMER counterparts of the day than to the classic look of the British guitar amplifier that HIWATT later embodied.
 The DR506 (S/N 159) pictured on this site was built in this shop in 1966, based on receipts still in existence.